-Thunderbird doesn't store your data in the program directory and instead stores it in a "profile" directory in order to make it easier to upgrade or re-install without worrying about losing your data.
-Your profile has all of your mail, address books, settings, saved passwords, add-ons, etc. Help -> Troubleshooting Information -> Show Folder (Open Containing Folder in older versions) opens your profile directory using Windows Explorer (or its equivalent if you are not using Windows).
+Thunderbird doesn't store your data in the program directory.
+It stores it in a "profile" directory in order to make it easier to upgrade or re-install without worrying about losing your data.
+Your profile has all of your mail, address books, settings, saved passwords, add-ons, etc. Help -> Troubleshooting Information -> Show Folder opens your profile directory using Windows Explorer (or its equivalent if you are not using Windows).
 This is the easiest way to find where your profile is stored.

 Thunderbird doesn't discover profiles by looking in the default location where profiles are stored; instead it uses the profiles.ini file to find what profiles exist and where they are stored.
 While it's possible to copy your profile somewhere and then edit that file to point to the profile, it's easy to make a mistake doing that.
 It's recommended that you instead use a little known feature of the profile manager to move the profile.

 Normally you move a profile to store it in a more convenient location or to restore a backed up profile.
 You can move it anywhere you want except the program directory, or a directory where Thunderbird thinks an application or the operating system might accidentally delete it.
 For example, in C:\Windows or C:\Program Files.
 This can cause a "The Local Directory path is not suitable for message storage" error message.
 See Dangerous Directories if that happens.